mithublue/Shortcode-Maker/readme.txt

 == Demo ==

-You can try the full featured demo of this plugin <a href="http://cybercraftit.com/demo/testwp/shortcode-maker-pro/demo/">here</a>
+You can try the full featured demo of this plugin <a href="http://cybercraftit.com/demo/testwp/shortcode-maker-pro/demo/">here</a>.
+There, in admin panel, you can find shortcode menu item in admin menu.
+From there, you can add shortcode , then use them in any post type along with the packaged ones.

 == Documentation ==